+IN-TEXT QUESTIONS

-costs do not take the form of cash outlays and are not recorded in the accounting system.
+not recorded in the sc costs do not take the form of cash outlays and an

+not recorded in the ac C .

-The historical cost of an asset is its original cost.
-True / False a) Books Costs b) Incremental Costs c) Sunk Costs d) Out of Pocket Costs
+The historical cos st of an asset is its original cost.
+True / False

+The addition to the total cost associated with decisions to expand output a

+called:

+a) Books Costs b) Incremental Costs

+c) Sunk Costs d) Out of Pocket Costs

+The total cost t to society of producing a good is calle